ivanp1994/telompy/README.md

 `MoleculeConfidence` - the confidence score of Molecule-Contig assembly

-`AlignedLabelPosition` - the position (in nucleotide basepairs) of the first/last aligned label on the reference
+`AlignedLabelPosition` - the position (in nucleotide base-pairs) of the first/last aligned label on the reference

-`BoundReferencePosition` - the position (in nucleotide basepairs) of the first/last label on the reference
+`BoundReferencePosition` - the position (in nucleotide base-pairs) of the first/last label on the reference

 `UnpairedReferenceLabels` - the number of labels on the reference before/after the last aligned label